osmlab/bus-route-mapathon/bus-stops.md

 # Bus Stop Survey Sheet

-1. Print out thiss sheet.
+1. Print out this sheet.
-1. Survey the bus route.
+1. Survey the stops along a bus route.
 1. Take a picture and email to ?
-1. Use Id/JOSM to edit the map.
+1. Use Id/JOSM to edit the map adding information captured during the survey.

 -- | --
 operator | <input type="text" />